 Exams: there will be two exams given during the semester: a midterm and a final.
+There will be a multiple choice, short answer, and essay section.
 These exams will test your knowledge of course readings, class lectures, and class discussions.
 There will be absolutely NO make-up exams given without documented instances of emergencies.

-Class Memo: each Thursday of each week (starting January 24th) students will prepare a one-page memo (typed, double-spaced) that includes a summary and analysis of one or both pieces from the week's assigned Debates in International Political Economy chapter.
+Class Memo: each Friday of each week (starting January 24th) students will prepare a two-page memo (typed, double-spaced) that includes a summary and analysis of one or both pieces from the week's assigned Debates in International Political Economy chapter(s).
 Students should briefly capture the basic argument made by the author(s) and point to issues raised by the reading(s).
 The memo may draw on the Points to Ponder offered at the beginning of the selected chapter.
 The memo writers will be expected to lead a 15 minutes class discussion of the readings and submit their memos by the end of class.
+Power point presentations are encouraged!
 The grade on this assignment will reflect the quality of the discussion and the written summary.
-Two memos are required from each student.
+The memos (10% of your total grade) is required from each student.